kateolmstead/javascript-sdk/README.md

 }
 ```

 The actual contents of your message can be delayed until the time of the messaging campaign configuration.
-However, the structure of your message needs to be decided before you can process it in your game.
+However, the structure of your message needs to be decided before you can process it in your application.

-In this example, the message shown to the player changes based on the desired segments:
+In this example, the message shown to the user changes based on the desired segments:

 <table>
     <thead>